agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 **Runway**

-MC's earn [30-50% of what IB's earn](https://80000hours.org/career-guide/reports/management-consulting/).
+MCs earn [30-50% of what Investment Bankers earn](https://80000hours.org/career-guide/reports/management-consulting/).
 At the associate level you earn around 80k to 170k.
 Runway is not something I would be worried about if I was a Management Consultant as I would be earning a 100k+ salary atleast.
 However, for the next few years the time to accumulate